 Not sure what to do next?

-If you or someone you know are finding it difficult to manage mental health issues, try healthdirect’s Symptom checker and get advice on when to seek professional help.
+If you or someone you know are finding it difficult to manage mental health issues, try the healthdirect Symptom Checker and get advice on when to seek professional help.

-The Symptom checker guides you to the next appropriate healthcare steps, whether it’s self-care, talking to a health professional, going to a hospital or calling triple zero (000).
+The healthdirect Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self-care, talking to a health professional, going to a hospital or calling triple zero (000).

 What causes complex PTSD?

-Complex PTSD can be caused by any type of severe and long-term trauma, and usually involves situations where the victim is held captive and unable to escape.
+Complex PTSD can be caused by any type of severe and long-term trauma, and usually involves situations where the victim has little control and is unable to escape.

 The types of traumatic situations which can cause this disorder include: